 Dismissal may be potentially fair on the grounds of lack of qualifications or, more commonly, capability.
-The reason for the shortcoming and any surrounding circumstances must be taken into account:
+The reason for performance issues and any surrounding circumstances must be taken into account:

-Incompetence: An incompetent employee may be reasonably dismissed where you have examined: the reasons for his shortcomings; given him a reasonable chance to improve; considered whether there is potential for improvement; and assessed whether there is any suitable alternative job you can offer.
+Incompetence: An incompetent employee may be reasonably dismissed where you have examined: the reasons for their poor performance; given them a reasonable chance to improve; considered whether there is potential for improvement; and assessed whether there is any suitable alternative job you can offer.
 Except in cases of gross incompetence, it would be unlikely that an employment tribunal would uphold a dismissal as fair for a single error of judgement.

 Laziness: For the lazy employee, where improvement may be possible, warnings should be given in line with your disciplinary procedure, clearly setting out what is expected.

 Length of Service: Deciding on a reasonable timescale for the employee to improve their performance will depend on the employee’s past service, the extent of the underperformance and the impact of the underperformance on your business.